The EI dictionary

 Universal reactor: a person with MCS who reacts to basically all types of natural and artificial substances, such as foods, pollen, terpenes, plastics, fragrances, pesticides, laundry products, solvents, etc.

-Unmasking: when a person ceases chronic exposures to something and then regains their full senses.
+Unmasking: when a person ceases chronic exposures to something, such as fragrances, and then realizes it was the cause of chronic symptoms.
 This can be a very rude awakening to people with MCS and EHS.

 Whacked: the effects of a toxic exposure.
 Usage: I got whacked walking into that store.